DHHD2022/DHHD2022.GitHub.io/README.md

-# DHHD2022.GitHub.io
+# DHHD2022
-Digital Humanities East Asia
+This is the repo of our website Digital Humanities East Asia.